-Erika and Zoe: Voodoo Doughnuts – Even though we have one local to us (literally about 15 minutes from our house at Universal City Walk, Hollywood), Zoe and I still insisted on getting doughnuts from Voodoo while on vacation.
-One might argue that the donut shop is the same on both coasts, but my instagram-fashionista-in-training and I would argue that this one is better because of the Doughnut Throne located just outside that makes this an awesome photo op.
+While we do have one local to us at Universal City Walk in Hollywood, Zoe and I still insisted on getting doughnuts from Voodoo while on vacation.
+One might argue that the donut shop is the same on both coasts.
+But my instagram-fashionista-in-training and I would argue that this one at Universal Orlando is better because of the Doughnut Throne located just outside that makes this an awesome photo op.

 “Willy Wonka’s Chocolate Factory, but make it steampunk” is my best attempt at describing this whimsical restaurant.
-We came here for lunch and had such a great time trying different chocolate flavored cocktails and their exclusive chocolate stout (a must-try if you like beer).
+We came here for lunch and had such a great time trying different chocolate flavored cocktails.
+And their exclusive chocolate stout is a must-try for beer lovers.
 The kids loved the decadent dessert options, of course, but we all really enjoyed the well crafted and flavorful lunch options as well.
 There are also performers roaming about with stories to share of inventions and time travel.
-I don’t know how I hadn’t previously heard about this place, but we had a great time there and it’s a must-visit now for future trips.
+I don’t know how I’d never heard of this place.
+We had a great time and it’s a favorite Universal Orlando experience for future trips.

 Norman: (aka Mr Practicality) enjoyed how close City Walk was to our hotel and honestly, so did I. Dining and entertainment options were literally just steps (or a ferry ride) away when staying on property and that really adds to the resort vacation feel.